saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/owa_automatic_replies/guide.en-gb.md

 > [!warning]
 >
-> If your email address is linked to an **MX Plan** solution (included with [web hosting plans](/links/web/hosting) and [100M free hosting plans](/links/web/domains-free-hosting)), your Control Panel will contain a section called `Voicemail management`{.action}.
+> If your email address is linked to an **MX Plan** solution (included with [web hosting plans](/links/web/hosting) and [100M free hosting plans](/links/web/domains-free-hosting)), your Control Panel will contain a section called `Manage auto-replies`{.action}.
 You will then need to create an automatic response via the OVHcloud Control Panel.
 You can do this using the documentation ["MX Plan - Create an automatic response via an email address"](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/feature_auto_responses).

 ### Activating the feature